indiegabo/iht-docs/source/index.rst

 This is a collection of handy tools for Unity Game developers.
 Specially 2D driven ones.

-My goal is to make easy to use and iterative components so you can either use them as they are or use them as a start point to creating something awesome for your game.
+My goal is to make easy to use and iterative components so you can either use them as they are or have a starting point to create something awesome for your game.

 Current Version
 ---------------